top of page

 What about climbing in Kalymnos?

 I have climbed in quite many places around the world… but I can say with confidence that Kalymnos is definitely on the top of the list.
 Epic climbing walls are literally everywhere you look; the bolting is very friendly and the rock formations are so unique.
 From overhanging tufas and blobs to vertical walls and slabs, everyone will find something what they love.
 If you know me, you know that sometimes I get scared when lead climbing (especially if bolts are big distance apart), but this time in Kalymnos for the majority of time I felt so good when climbing and could really focus on the movements instead of worrying about the distance of the bolts.
+So big thanks go to everyone who bolted the routes in Kalymnos.
+I very appreciate your time, energy and resources.
+For the best resource about climbing crags and routes make sure to buy a Kalymnos guidebook and visit Climb Kalymnos website.
+Currently the newest edition is of 2019 and I heard that the another edition is coming out in 2023.

 When to go to Kalymnos?
 From talking with locals and other climbers I was told that the best months for climbing are September, October, November, April and May.
 If you have been to Kalymnos yourself, would love to know when is the best time in your opinion to go climbing in Kalymnos?
 Personally for us, we went in the middle of October till beginning of November and the weather was perfect.
 Not too hot and not too cold.
 While climbing in the shade several times I was wearing thermal layers (when the wind was colder), and warm jacket was for sure needed while belaying.
 Also, I preferred to dress warmly when driving the scooter, as often in the shade it was pretty cold for me even during the warm day.
 However, in the sun it was so warm!
 It was still perfect to swim and also wear shorts, shirts while hiking and climbing in the sun.
 Have you been to Kalymnos yourself?
 What are your favourite crags and routes?
 Share with me below.
 Would love to read from you!
 If you are thinking whether you should choose Kalymnos as your next climbing destination… think no further!
 You will fall in love with the island.
 If you have any questions about the above, welcome to send me a message or leave a comment down below.
 Efharistó, Kalymnos!
 Till the next one!
 Hope you enjoyed reading this blog article and found it useful!
 Welcome to check out my upcoming yoga retreats in Spain and Lithuania if you are keen to go on an adventure!